Table of Contents

 The patient feels light reactions that can be accompanied by dizziness and headache.
 Skin reactions are possible as well.
-This includes: itching, skin redness with sensible heating of the skin and nettle rash (generalized urticaria).
-This condition is not life-threating.
+This includes itching, skin redness with sensible heating of the skin, and nettle rash (generalized urticaria).
+This condition is not life threatening.
 However, it requires clarification.
 Prominent features are conjunctivitis and rhinitis as well as general restlessness.

-Second-degree shock includes symptoms of the first degree.
-Additionally, further signs like tachycardia and dyspnea can be observed.
+Second-degree shock includes symptoms of the first-degree form.
+Additionally, further signs such as tachycardia and dyspnea can be observed.
 Vomiting and nausea are also possible.
-Furthermore, urge to defecate arises.
+Furthermore, the urge to defecate arises.
 The patient complains about dizziness.

-Symptoms of first and second degree are present.
-Characteristics of the third degree are bronchospasms with clear dyspnea.
-Hoarseness, drowsiness and fear are visible.
-The Quincke’s edema may occur, which can cause laryngeal swelling (Quincke’s edema see below).
+Symptoms of the first and second degrees are present.
+Characteristics of the third degree are bronchospasms with clear dyspnea; hoarseness, drowsiness, and fear are also visible.
+Quincke’s edema may occur, which can cause laryngeal swelling (Quincke’s edema—see below).

-Fourth degree anaphylactic shock causes respiratory failure, heart failure and circulatory arrest.
-Uncontrolled stool and urine excretion occurs.
+Fourth-degree anaphylactic shock causes respiratory failure, heart failure, and circulatory arrest.
+Uncontrolled stool and urine excretion occur.
 This condition is life threatening.